algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Specifications/Test Plan.md

 This approach was chosen to test every components present in the game, first we will start with the functional testing :

 - Unit testing : This type of test consists of verifying every feature of the game individually of the others and if one part has an error a report will be made at the developers.
-- Integration testing : After that if the Unit testing didn’t have an error we gathered all the parts in one and made another test to be sure that it worked together.
+- Integration testing : After that if the Unit testing didn’t have an error we gather all the parts in one and made another test to be sure that it worked together.

 Performance testing :
 - Stress testing : Stress testing is when we push the game far in its performances to test it, for example we can place a lot of ghosts or a lot of food in the game.